SmartableAI/microsoft-azure/_news/2020-05-21-how-to-re-evaluate-microsoft-365-licenses-for-your-enterprise.md

 ---
 category: news
-title: "How to Reevaluate Microsoft 365 Licenses for Your Enterprise"
+title: "How to Re-evaluate Microsoft 365 Licenses for Your Enterprise"
 excerpt: "We offer five steps to take for evaluating an organization's M365 license strategy, how to realize hard dollar cost-savings and gain a better return on investment."
-publishedDateTime: 2020-05-20T00:33:00Z
+publishedDateTime: 2020-05-21T01:37:00Z
 webUrl: "https://www.eweek.com/enterprise-apps/how-to-reevaluate-microsoft-365-licenses-for-your-enterprise"
 type: article
 quality: 62
-heat: 82
+heat: -1
-published: true
+published: false

 provider:
   name: eWeek